The history of the American Library

 The Memorial Room, which was dedicated on June 13, 1963, contained a Roll of Honor as well as a collection of books on various aspects of American life.

-The Memorial Library was moved to temporary quarters until its new home, in the Norfolk and Norwich Millennium Library, opened on November 1 2001.
+The Memorial Library was moved to temporary quarters until its new home, in the Norfolk and Norwich Millennium Library inside the Forum, opened on November 1 2001.

 Many veterans of the Second Air Division came to Norwich, which was selected as the venue for their annual convention that year, to mark the occasion.

 The library, through the Memorial Trust of the Second Air Division USAAF, has been funded largely by members of the Second Air Division Association (now dissolved) and veterans who served with the Second Air Division.
 The Heritage League of the Second Air Division now supports the work of the library.